 Of course, these ranges are maximum distances in optimal conditions.
 Most of us don’t live in a world where there are no other wireless interference.
 Even if you don’t see any other wireless signals in your range, there is still a laundry list of devices that can cost you range, such as Cordless Phones, Baby Monitors and Microwaves.
 Getting a high performing router Wireless-N is the best way to overcome these issues.
 And here are some tips to make your Wireless-N router perform better in our new video:

-Here is a handy list of some of our more popular Wireless-N Routers and their manufacturer speed maximums:
+Here is a handy list of some of our most popular Wireless-N & Wireless-AC Router Routers and their manufacturer speed maximums: